What is Covenant Health Palliative Care?

 - being placed on a mechanical ventilator if your lungs were to fail

 - undergoing dialysis if your kidneys were to fail

 - artificial nutrition by a feeding tube if you become unable to eat

-- If you have completed a living will or health care proxy, be sure to inform your doctor and provide him or her with a copy.
+- If you have completed a living will or healthcare proxy, be sure to inform your doctor and provide a copy.